 Kurundavashoka is the shortened from of ‘Kurundavapi Ashoka’.
 The Ashoka vihara close to the Kurunda vapi was named thus.
 The term ‘Kurunda’ is present in all forms.
 The earlier said inscription tells of Kurungama.
 Kurundama also is similar.
 As some Commentaries are older than the chronicles, (esp.
 Sihalattha Katha) we can conclude that Kurundagama and its vihara existed from the time of Ven.
 Mahinda.
 One of the commentaries was written here.
 All these suggest that this sacred place was in existence from the Pre Common Periods and Buddhist Bhikkhus lived there from such a length of time.
 The Manorathapurani mentions of a bhikkhu in the full name of Kurundakavasi Pussamitta Thera.

-The jungles which the Kurundumale Monastery existed was declared as an protected archaeological area by the gazette number 7981 published on May 12th 1933.
-Again on 16th August 2013, this are area was declared as an protected archaeological site.
-But in 2018 when the department of archaeology started conservation of the location, the politicians of the TNA agitated the Tamil people of around the area and threatened the officers of the department and two Buddhist priests who had visited the site to see the ruins.
-They managed to stop the conservation work and obtained a temporary restraining order from the courts by citing that this conversation efforts may cause civil unrest in the area.
+The jungles in which the Kurundi (Kurundumale, Kurundavashoka) Monastery existed were declared as a protected archaeological area by the gazette number 7981 published on May 12 1933.
+Again on 16 August 2013, this area was declared as a protected archaeological site.
+But in 2018 when the Department of Archaeology started conservation of the location, the politicians of the TNA agitated the Tamil people around the area and threatened the officers of the department and two Buddhist priests who had visited the site to see the ruins.
+They managed to stop the conservation work and obtained a temporary restraining order from the courts by citing that this conversation effort may cause civil unrest in the area.
 The joke was that it was these TNA MPs who were creating the civil unrest.